cellulove/cellulove.github.io/_posts/2020-08-17-thymicgalaxy.markdown

 One thymic lobule which looks like a galaxy 😍

-You see the the outer darker cortex and inner pale medulla, where the immature lymphocytes and the T lymphocytes appear as the stars makes the galaxy.
+You see the the outer darker cortex and inner pale medulla, where the immature lymphocytes and the T lymphocytes appear as the stars which make the galaxy.

 The center of the thyroid lobule contains hassal's corpuscles which are very esinophilic and by itself also looks like a another galaxy 😊